|Web browser||The ePMbook is

 |Screen size||Preferred screen

-size is 1024x768 but it should be possible to use the
+size is 1024x768 or larger but it should be possible to use the

 difficulties.
 In most cases it will be possible to scroll

 to see all the information.
 Please report back any

 If you find it difficult to read the ePMbook using a small screen, you can use the magnify button at the bottom left of the screen.
 This will open the current text page in a separate window which can therefore use the full screen.
 You may close this extra window when you no longer need it.

 You can also try running without "frames" by clicking here.
 The ePMbook is not designed to work in this way so some of the results may be unsatisfactory.

 |Text size||The main text size is based on the default setting for your browser.
 You may prefer to change the default or adjust the size while viewing the ePMbook.|

 If you suspect your browser is not displaying the ePMbook properly, take a look at a screen shot by clicking here.